 - Optional garnishes: coconut whipped cream and fresh berries

 - Place the bananas, peanut butter, tahini, almond flour, cocoa powder, vanilla, baking powder, and sea salt in a blender or food processor.
 Blend until you have a smooth, creamy texture.

-- Transfer the chocolate mixture to a large microwave-safe mug or two small mugs.
-Microwave for 60-90 seconds or until the cake is cooked through.
-If you're using an oven, preheat the oven to 350ºF and bake for 10-12 minutes or until a toothpick inserted in the center comes out clean.
+- Transfer the chocolate mixture to two small microwave-safe mugs.
+Microwave for 60-90 seconds or until the cake is cooked through.1.
+NOTE: To make this in the oven, preheat the oven to 350ºF and bake for 10-12 minutes or until a toothpick inserted in the center comes out clean.

 - Top the warm mug cake with the chocolate chips and garnish as desired.